XQP-Munich/LDPC4QKD/codes/README.md

 1. `QC-Format`: stores a sparse binary LDPC matrix (matrix containing only ones and zeros) directly.
 In this case, the file contains two arrays of integers, which store the zero-based indices of `rowidx` and `colptr`, as commonly used for compressed sparse column (CSC) storage of sparse matrices.
 The values array is omitted due to non-zero entries all being ones.
 2. `Binary-Format`: stores a sparse matrix containing the exponents used to create a quasi-cyclic LDPC matrix.
 In this case, all three arrays defining the CSC storage are used.
 The `values` array stores the quasi-cyclic exponents.

 Which of the two formats a given `.cscmat` file follows is clear from both the number of arrays (lines of space separated integers) contained in the text-file, as well as its header.
-Format 2 is used by default for the LDPC matrices provided in this folder (`codes`).
-This is because it saves a lot of disk space and allows storing a lot of very large matrices.
+Format 1 is used by default for the LDPC matrices provided in this folder (`codes`).This is because it saves a lot of disk space and allows storing a lot of very large matrices.
+Some of the tools only support the binary `CSCMAT` (format 2), in which case the `.cscmat` files can be converted to that format using Julia code in `codes/ldpc_codegen.jl`.
+This also has a command line interface.
+Knowledge of Julia is not required to use it.

-Use the Julia code to convert the array of quasi-cyclic components into either
+The command line interface allows converting the array of quasi-cyclic components into either
 1. a C++ header file (storing the `rowidx` and `colptr` of the full binary LDPC matrix as constexpr arrays)
 2. A `.cscmat` file in the `Binary-Format`.
 Such files can be imported by the C++ code from the file at program runtime and be used to initialize the decoder.

+## Converting CSCMAT files

+The Julia code provided in this repository can be called with command line options.
+To do so, first install Julia v1.6 or later.
+Then, perform these steps to install dependencies:

+    cd LDPC4QKD/codes
+    julia --project
+    ] instantiate

+After the installation is complete, use these commands to convert LDPC codes:

+1. Convert to a C++ header file (default name `autogen_ldpc_matrix_csc.hpp`)

+        cd LDPC4QKD/codes
+        julia --project ldpc_codegen.jl --input_code_path <path>.cscmat --output_path <path>.hpp

+2. Convert to a CSCMAT file that can be read by the C++ decoder

+        cd LDPC4QKD/codes
+        julia --project ldpc_codegen.jl --input_code_path <path>.cscmat --output_path <path>.cscmat

 # List of LDPC matrices